lllohr/UFO/README.md

 The results were a simple, yet an quite attractive website that the user could interact with.

 !['UFO webpage'](https://github.com/lllohr/UFO/blob/24fb02b26f4cdc550f8579e35053658d8dad0ce2/images/UFO_top.png)
+This is the top of the website, with the image background.
+PRETTY!

 !['User Interface'](https://github.com/lllohr/UFO/blob/24fb02b26f4cdc550f8579e35053658d8dad0ce2/images/UFO_filter.png)
+This is the user interface, where they can enter criteria to filter the results based on the date of the sighting, location of the sighting, and the description.

 !['Filtered Results'](https://github.com/lllohr/UFO/blob/24fb02b26f4cdc550f8579e35053658d8dad0ce2/images/UFO_filtered_results.png)

 To use the website is simple!
 A user simply passes criteria into the search fields to filter the data.
 For example, in the image above, the date field was filtered by entering 1/4/2010 into the date search field.
 The change in that field triggered the table to be rebuilt with the new data that was filtered.